signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 * Load the CSV containing the GitHub comments.
 Ensure that the columns are loaded as character vectors rather than as factor vectors by setting `stringsAsFactors=FALSE`.

-* Install and load the [`qdap`](https://cran.r-project.org/web/packages/qdap/index.html) package, containing functions for both cleaning text and performing sentiment analysis.
+* Install and load the [`qdap`](https://cran.r-project.org/web/packages/qdap/index.html) package, which contains functions for both cleaning text and performing sentiment analysis.[^osx]

+[^osx]: On OS X, loading `qdap` may result in an error pertaining to the JVM.
+According to [StackOverflow](http://stackoverflow.com/a/36173681/3721976), try running `sudo R CMD javareconf` in the Terminal followed by `install.packages('RJava', type='source')` in R.

 * Following the [Cleaning Text & Debugging](http://cran.us.r-project.org/web/packages/qdap/vignettes/cleaning_and_debugging.pdf) vignette, use `qdap` to clean the GitHub comments in preparation for sentiment analysis.
 In particular, `check_text()` should suggest some text-cleaning functions to use.